jeremymcrae/bgen/README.md

     with_rsid(rsid): returns BgenVar with given rsid
-    at_position(pos): returns BgenVar at a given position varids(): returns list of varids for variants in the bgen file. rsids(): returns list of rsids for variants in the bgen file. chroms(): returns list of chromosomes for variants in the bgen file. positions(): returns list of positions for variants in the bgen file.
+    at_position(pos): returns BgenVar at a given position varids(): returns list of varids for variants in the bgen file. rsids(): returns list of rsids for variants in the bgen file.
+NOTE: this order can differ from the order of variants in the bfile if an index file is present.
+    chroms(): returns list of chromosomes for variants in the bgen file.
+NOTE: order can differ from variant order if index file is present. positions(): returns list of positions for variants in the bgen file.

 class BgenVar(handle, offset, layout, compression, n_samples):